davidxia3/sports_probabilistic_predictions/results/README.md

 - `nhl`: The proportion of games won by the home team in the first half of the regular season for a specified season in the NHL.

-### `seasonal_home_win.png`
+### `seasonal_home_win.pdf`
-This PNG file contains a line graph with a line for each league.
+This PDF file contains a line graph with a line for each league.
 Each league's line shows the proportion of games won by the home team in the first half of each leagues' regular season.
 The horizontal axis is the season as an integer representing the year the season ended.
 The vertical axis is the porbability.

+### `seasonal_home_win.png`
+This PNG file is the same as the previous PDF file, except in PNG format.